 The City Centre has a relaxed, casual atmosphere and is a combination of cultural, civic, commercial and residential properties built on the edge of the stunning Lake Joondalup.
 Residents and visitors enjoy the cosmopolitan feel and excellent selection of restaurants and cafes as well as free wifi in the City Centre.
 There are many beaches and parks to explore.

-Our beautiful City has always attracted international guests and immigrants with over 50 per cent of our population born overseas.
+The region has always attracted international guests and immigrants with over 50 per cent of the population born overseas.

-Joondalup enjoys a sunny, Mediterranean climate.
+Joondalup enjoys a sunny, mediterranean climate.
 Summers are hot and dry with an average temperature of 32 degrees during the day.
-Winters are cold and wet with an average day time temperature of 18 degrees.
+Winters are mild and wet with an average day time temperature of 18 degrees.

 The City has diverse education options including:

 With numerous visitor attractions and amenities the region is a must for international and interstate holiday-makers, business visitors, day trippers and Western Australian families.

 The Joondalup City Centre is located 25 minutes north of Perth along the Mitchell Freeway.
 There are a range of public transport options available to access the City Centre and surrounding suburbs.